Life in London

 Taxi

-London is well serviced by Hackney carriages (Black Cabs), UBER and other minicab companies.
+London is well-serviced by Hackney Carriages (Black Cabs), Uber and other minicab companies.
 Always make sure to pre-book your taxi from a fully licenced taxi firm.

 Tube